• Skip to main content

 • Mac

-• Android
+• Internet

 How to Merge and Unmerge Cells in Excel

-One of the most common use of the Merge Cells function in Excel, as employed by its users is to create a header or title for content spread across several columns.
+One of the most common use of the Merge Cells function in Excel, as employed by users is to create a header or title for content spread across several columns.

-Others reasons for merging cells in Excel would be to insert logo or picture matching the width of the content and other such formatting reasons.
+Others reasons for merging cells in Excel would be to insert Logo or Picture matching the width of the content and other such formatting reasons.

 Before going ahead with the steps to Merge cells in excel, it important to understand as to what happens when you Merge two or more cells containing data in an Excel spreadsheet.